huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 "stub to recursive resolver" scenario following the approach taken in [@?RFC7858] and [@!I-D.ietf-dprive-dtls-and-tls-profiles].

-QUESTION: Should this document specify any aspects of configuration of discoverability differently to DNS over TLS?
+QUESTION: Should this document specify any aspects of configuration of discoverability differently to DNS/TLS?

 No attempt is made to address the recursive to authoritative scenarios.
 Authoritative resolvers are discovered dynamically through NS records.
-It is noted that at the time of writing work is ongoing in the DPRIVE working group to attempt to address the analogous problem for DNS over TLS [@?I-D.bortzmeyer-dprive-step-2].
+It is noted that at the time of writing work is ongoing in the DPRIVE working group to attempt to address the analogous problem for DNS/TLS [@?I-D.bortzmeyer-dprive-step-2].
 In the absence of an agreed way for authoritative to signal support for QUIC transport, recursive resolvers would have to resort to some trial and error process.
 At this stage of QUIC deployment,